SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 Review and Approve PSMF Binders

 Before review and approval, Vault verifies that all PSMF Content-type documents in your PSMF Binder are bound to a state associated with the Steady or Obsolete state types, excluding automatically generated documents such as the PSMF Logbook or PSMF Table of Contents.
 If documents in the PSMF Binder do not meet these conditions, the PSMF Binder cannot be moved to the Approved state.
-This ensures that no draft documents are included in your PSMF PDF, and that approval is not blocked by obsolete or auto-generated documents.
+This ensures that no draft documents are included in your approved PSMF PDF, and that approval is not blocked by obsolete or auto-generated documents.

 Start the PSMF Binder Review